magnus-hansson/albaPg/README.md

 # albaPg
-Event sign up in new clothing, backed by postres.
+Event sign up in new clothing, backed by mongodb.

 Aurelia is used for client.
-The webpack version
+The jspm version.